vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 ---

-### PR 3d follow-up — Audit & cleanup pass (⏭️ Required before PR 3 closes)
+### PR 7 — `collection_batch/` feature-wide audit & cleanup pass (⏭️ Split out from PR 3d)

-The slice-by-slice cadence of PR 3d has been productive but has accumulated micro-debt that should not bleed into PR 4. **Before declaring PR 3 done, run a dedicated cleanup pass across the entire `collection_batch/` feature surface.** Scope at minimum the following classes of issue — but treat the list as a starting point, not a ceiling.
+The slice-by-slice cadence of PR 3d was productive but accumulated micro-debt.
+Originally this audit was scoped as PR 3d's slice 7 "ship gate" — but holding PR 3 open for a multi-file feature-wide sweep was blocking forward progress on PR 4 (`hour_log/` retirement).
+The cleanup has been **split into its own PR (PR 7)** so PR 3 can close on functional completion and the audit can land as a clearly-scoped follow-up.
+Scope at minimum the following classes of issue — but treat the list as a starting point, not a ceiling.
 The goal is *no surprising surface left*.

+**Note on ordering.** PR 7 sits after PR 6 in numbering but is **not blocked by PR 4 / PR 5 / PR 6** — it touches only the `collection_batch/` feature surface and the small `imaging/` copy item flagged in §7.
+It can be picked up at any time when feature work is paused; the numbering reflects "do this last, when the rest of the planned PRs have shipped and the surface is stable" rather than a hard dependency.

 **1. Function signatures: pass the minimum the callee needs, not the maximum the caller has.**